-- 5 kg goat meat (ideally ribs) – cut into small pieces – most halal (Islamic) butchers carry this – failing that, you can use lamb ribs
+- 5 kg lamb or goat meat (ideally ribs) – cut into small pieces

 - 7 potatoes peeled and chopped into large chunks

 - 4 carrots cut into large chunks peeled and chopped